lrynek/design-patterns/sfcasts/command-coding.md

-# Adding Actions to the Game - Chapter 3
+# Adding Actions to the Game

 The game development department asked for a new feature "make the game more interactive".
-Stakeholders are funny...
-So, instead of running battles automatically, they want the player to be able to choose what action to perform at the start of the turn.
-Right now, our game only supports the **attack** action, so to make it more real we'll **also** add a couple more actions.
+Ohh stakeholders they are so funny...
+So, instead of running battles automatically, they want the player to be able to choose what action to perform at the start of each turn.
+Right now, our game only supports the *attack* action, so to make it more real we'll also add a couple more actions.
-**Heal** and **Surrender** action.
+*Heal* and *Surrender* action.

-This is a great **opportunity** to put the command pattern in action!
+This is a great opportunity to put the *command* pattern in action!

 ## Applying the Command Pattern

 The first step is to identify the code that needs to change and encapsulate it into its own command class.
 Open up the `GameApplication` class and go to the `play()` method.
 Inside the `while` loop there's a comment telling us where the player's turn starts.
 Select the code right before checking if the player won and cut it, and since we're already here let's write the code we know we need.
 We know that we want to instantiate an `AttackCommand` object and call `execute()` on it, so let's do that.
 Create a